Curricular Practical Training (CPT)

 To apply for CPT, please submit the following two items via the secure Davis IC DOCUPORT:

 1. Academic Advisor’s CPT Recommendation Form This form must be completed by the student, then reviewed and signed by your academic advisor.
-If you are a PhD student, your employment must also be reviewed and approved by the Graduate School.
+If you are required to enroll in an internship course, then your employment must also be reviewed and approved by the Graduate School, and your Graduate Program Administrator must confirm that you have been enrolled in the CPT course.

 2. A letter from your employer that MUST include: